mcrowder65/resolve-promise-SOLUTION/script.md

 If you noticed here, we actually have `.then` called twice here.
 This is called promise chaining.

+Since getDogNames is returned in a promise resolution callback, in order to get the resulting value of that result, we have to call .then on that result in order to log it properly.

-We'll go more into depth about promise chaining in the next video, see you there!
+We'll go more into depth about promise chaining in the next video, I'll see you there